suhelhammoud/scala.acm/README.md

 ### Conclusion (so far)
   Scala is not good candidate language for ACM contests yet due to startup times.
-Also, code in time critical sections tends to be similar to C++ empirical programming one with loops working on mutable datastructures.
+Also, code in time critical sections tends to be similar to C++ imperative programming one with loops working on mutable datastructures.